calcuis/gguf-quantizor/README.md

 ```
 .\quantizor.exe your-gguf-f16.gguf output-gguf-q4_k_m.gguf q4_k_m
 ```
-then, after completing the process, the quantized `q_4_k_m` will be saved in the current directory
+then, after completing the process, the `q4_k_m` quantized gguf file will be saved in the current directory

 #
 ### additional chapter: make your own executable quantizor/cutter